rohanza/django-serializers/README.md

 * Handle multiple model inheritance correctly for ModelSerializer and DumpDataSerializer.
 * The base `Field` instances need to be copied on `Serializer` instatiation.
 Right now there's some shared state that needs to disappear.
 * Add natural key support to DumpDataSerializer.
+* Remove ordered keys / unordered keys from public interface.
+Always on for ModelSerializer, always off for DumpDataSerializer.
+* Fixup KeyWithMetadata - use SortedDictWithMetadata instead.

 Installation